 Imagine a table that stores personal information (name, address, phone number) and another table that stores information related to employee job positions.
 Suppose each row on the employee table represents a single employee.
 In that case, it makes sense to store the employees' personal data in another table since an individual may be represented more than once (one row per position as they change roles).

-Let's say that you need to write an application that shows employee names and addresses along with their current position, previous positions, and hire date.
-To retrieve this data from the database, you need to join these two tables together using some attributes common between them (such as Employee ID).
+Let's say you need to write an application that shows employee names and addresses along with their current position, previous positions, and hire date.
+To retrieve this data from the database, you need to join these two tables together—the employee table and the personal information table—using some attributes common between them (such as Employee ID).

 Imagine now that you have an online store and want to know which products were bought by your customers.
-You would have two tables: one containing information about your customers and another containing information about your products.
+You would have two tables: a customer table, containing information about your customers, and a product table, containing information about your products.
 You can use an Inner Join to retrieve all the records that appear in both of these tables using the following syntax:

 Select * from customers Inner JOIN orders on customers.id = orders.customer_id; |